LangChain: Framework for building LLM applications

 Modular framework for chaining LLMs with external data.

-Learn more about langchain
+Learn more about LangChain

 LangChain is a Python framework for building applications that integrate large language models with external data sources and computational tools.
 It implements a modular architecture with standardized interfaces for models, embeddings, vector stores, and retrievers, enabling different component implementations to be substituted without modifying core application logic.
 The framework uses a chain-based composition pattern where operations are linked together sequentially or conditionally to create complex workflows such as retrieval-augmented generation systems and multi-step reasoning agents.
 Components communicate through a common data structure that preserves context and intermediate results as information flows through the processing pipeline.
 This abstraction layer allows developers to combine various language models, data retrieval mechanisms, and external APIs into unified applications while maintaining separation between business logic and infrastructure concerns.